Highly rated local moving companies for Phoenix to St. George moves

 - St. George’s population is about 89% less than Phoenix.

-- St. George's public transportation has a score of 2 out of 10 versus Phoenix's higher score of 6.
+- St. George’s public transportation score of 2 out of 10 is lower than Phoenix’s score of 6.

 - St. George is less walkable than Phoenix with a score of 27 out of 100 vs Phoenix’s 41 out of 100.

-- St. George has a bike-friendliness score 45 out of 100, which means it isn't as accessible to and safe for cyclists as Phoenix, which has a score of 56 out of 100.
+- St. George has a bike-friendliness score of 45 out of 100, which means it isn’t as accessible or safe for cyclists as Phoenix, which has a score of 56.

 - St. George’s crime rate is lower than Phoenix with a score of 29.02 compared to Phoenix’s 53.06.
 This means that St. George neighborhoods are safer than 29.02% of all U.S. neighborhoods, and Phoenix neighborhoods are safer than 53.06%.